 Toute Bagai – Toute Bagai Publishing is primarily known for its magazines but its catalogue also includes children’s picture book Brown Sugar and Spice by Betty Peter.
 The company is based in Trinidad.
 Read more on the company here.

-Tu Books – This one I decided to add after reading this interview, posted to the Reading Room Xll page as it referenced this imprint and what they were looking for, and because I know a few writers, like me, interested in or already exploring speculative fiction.
+Tu Books – This one I decided to add after reading this interview, posted to the Reading Room Xll page as it referenced this imprint and what they were looking for.
 In an introduction entitled ‘Where Fantasy and Real Life Collide’, you’ll find this explanation of what they’re looking for: “Tu Books was created for a specific reason.
 The present and the future belong to everyone and to limit this reality is a fantasy.
 Adventure, excitement, and who gets the girl (or boy) are not limited to one race or species.
 The role of hero is up for grabs, and we mean to take our shot.”
 Read More.